-One of the most common causes of enduring tooth pain results from tooth decay.
+One of the most common causes of enduring tooth pain is tooth decay.
 That begs the question, “How does tooth decay develop?”
 When the enamel on your tooth’s surface begins breaking down, that is when tooth decay occurs.
 As a result, there are pockets of decay left on the tooth’s surface.
 Because bacteria live in plaque, it causes acidic damage that leads to tooth decay.
 To learn more about oral health, contact Lovett Dental Sharpstown today.

 The Stages of Tooth Decay

-- White spots: When you see chalky white areas on your tooth’s surface, that is the first stage of tooth decay
+- White spots: When you see chalky white areas on your tooth’s surface, that is the first stage of tooth decay.

-- Enamel decay: The second state of tooth decay is when the enamel starts breaking down below the surface of the tooth
+- Enamel decay: The second state of tooth decay is when the enamel starts breaking down below the surface of the tooth.

-- Dentin decay: This is the third stage of tooth decay and, if left untreated, bacteria and acids continue dissolving enamel and could reach the tooth’s dentin
+- Dentin decay: This is the third stage of tooth decay and, if left untreated, bacteria and acids continue dissolving enamel and could reach the tooth’s dentin.

-- Pulp involvement: The pulp is the center of the tooth and, when decay occurs in this area and is left untreated, it could experience an infection during the fourth stage of tooth decay
+- Pulp involvement: The pulp is the center of the tooth and, when decay occurs in this area and is left untreated, it could experience an infection during the fourth stage of tooth decay.

-- Formation of an Abscess: The final stage of tooth decay is the formation of an abscess.
-This stage is painful, causes swelling, and could cause infection in conjoining bones
+- Formation of an abscess: The final stage of tooth decay is the formation of an abscess.
+This stage is painful, causes swelling, and could cause infection in conjoining bones.

 Common Causes of Tooth Decay

 - Consuming specific drinks and foods: If you eat foods that cling to your tooth’s surface, they are more likely than not to cause tooth decay.
-Major plaque promoters include most cooked starchy foods and all sugars, including bread, dry cereal, honey, milk, and raisins
+Major plaque promoters include most cooked starchy foods and all sugars, including bread, dry cereal, honey, milk, and raisins.

 - Snacking frequently: To help lose weight or maintain weight loss, many suggest eating several small meals daily.
-However, if you snack regularly, that also means you must brush and floss just as often to prevent bacterial growth and plaque build-up
+However, if you snack regularly, that also means you must brush and floss just as often to prevent bacterial growth and plaque build-up.

 - Receding gums: Plaque can form near your teeth’s roots if you have a receding gum line.
-Your tooth’s enamel does not protect these roots, so they are more susceptible to tooth decay
+Your tooth’s enamel does not protect these roots, so they are more susceptible to tooth decay.